reflectoring/reflectoring.github.io/_posts/2020-08-11-spring-bean-lifecycle.md

 Spring has numerous phases in a bean lifecycle as well as many ways to receive callbacks.
 We can hook into these phases both via annotations on our beans or from a common class as we do in `BeanPostProcessor`.

-Although each method has its purpose, **we should notice that using Spring interfaces couples our code to the Spring Framework</a>.**
+Although each method has its purpose, **we should note that using Spring interfaces couples our code to the Spring Framework.**

 On the other hand, **`@PostConstruct` and `@PreDestroy` annotations are a part of the Java API.
 Therefore, we consider them a better alternative to receiving lifecycle callbacks because they decouple our components even from Spring.**